bergsans/archaize-js/text/3_why_understanding_compilers_matter.md

 In  the  year  2019,  transpilers are  more  important  than ever.
 And  why?
-Because  we  need  and  want  the  Web  to be  inclusive,  and  in  the   context  ofthe  Web  and  Web development this is spelled backward compatibility.
+Because  we  need  and  want  the  Web  to be  inclusive,  and  in  the   context of the  Web  and  Web development this is spelled backward compatibility.
 This has also  been the  spirit  of the  Web  since its  origination.
 As  Tim   Berners-Lee,the  inventor  of  the   Web,  [stated